-The real question is what will the Detroit Pistons even be able to bring to the hardwood this coming season?
+What will the Detroit Pistons bring to the hardwood this coming season?
 Can the Motor City’s NBA team be competitive?
 Can it make a run for the postseason?

-One thing that seems likely is there will be professional basketball this winter and into spring 2021, and there will be plenty of basketball betting opportunities available.
+One sure thing at least is there will be professional basketball to bet on in Michigan this year now that MI online sportsbooks are live.
 Read on for an exclusive guide to betting on the Detroit Pistons online in Michigan including live game odds, futures odds and betting tips.

 So you’re ready to place some bets on the Bad Boys?
 Well, you’re going to have a couple of choices to make.

 First, do you want to go to a retail location, or do you want to make your sports bets online?
 Once these options become available — either in late 2020 or early 2021 — you’ll have plenty of choices to pick from.
 The in-person betting at brick-and-mortar locations is just that: You show up, you place your bets, and it’s all pretty simple.

 For online sportsbooks and sports betting apps, there are a few steps to take before you can make your first bet.

 You can find the Pistons upcoming game schedule here.